xkeshav/dotfiles/angular4/style-guide.md

             }
         }

-will do not throw any error but following is more correct and valid
+But following is more correct and valid

-    class India implements OnInit, OnDestroy {
+    class Shape implements OnInit, OnDestroy {
             ngOnInit() {
                     // initialize varaibles and call methods
                 }